Cart»

 DOZEN

-Aromas of deep set plum and dark berry fruits leap from the glass with hints of Asian spice, roasted meats, mataro earthiness, licorice and dark chocolate.
+Scarlet red, darker robes.
+Aromas of deep set plum and dark berry fruits leap from the glass, Asian spice, roasted meats and earth, licorice and dark chocolate.
 The palate displays excellent texture with ripe plum and blackberry fruit, five spice, mocha chocolate and licorice.
-The generous, supple fruit flows over to a prolonged finish, clean and well balanced, with ripe, fine-grained tannins and a seam of bright acidity.
+The generous, supple fruit flows over to a prolonged finish, clean and well balanced, with ripe, fine grained tannins over a seam of bright acidity.

 Barossa